 2. According to Airbus, the demand for air transport is expected to grow exponentially.
 The company expects the number of passenger and freight aircraft to increase by 39,000 by 2040.

 3. Before the pandemic, tourism amounted to 12% of Thailand’s GDP.
 This has dropped to about 1% and a loss of $50 billion in revenue and 3 million jobs.
-Thailand expects that there will have been 7 million visitors in 2021, down from 40 million in 2019.
+Thailand is expected to attract more than 20 million foreign arrivals this year, down from 40 million in 2019.

 Europe Travel Statistics

 European residents are among the most avid travelers.
-According to data from the European Union, at least 64.9% of E.U. residents aged over 15 made at least one tourism trip in 2019.
-This figure is expected to dip significantly in 2021 and 2022.
+According to Eurostate Statics Explained, E.U. residents aged over 15 made 879 million tourism trips in 2021.
 However, full recovery is expected to be achieved by 2024.

 2. Summer and Christmas are the peak seasons for domestic travel.
 Nearly a quarter of trips by European residents occur in the summer months of July and August.